Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs

-commutes up to a twist of the $\sgn$ character. \end{thm*} Therefore, the description of general Howe correspondence for dual pair of a symplectic group and an orthogonal group is now completely characterized.
-The main difference between the correspondence for $(\rmU_n,\rmU_{n'})$ and the correspondence for $(\Sp_{2n},\rmO^\epsilon_{2n'})$ is that all irreducible unipotent characters of unitary groups are uniform but $\omega^\psi_{\Sp_{2n},\rmO^\epsilon_{2n'}}$ and most of irreducible unipotent characters of symplectic groups or orthogonal groups are not.
-Therefore we need to make more efforts to analyze carefully the uniform projection $\eta^\sharp$ of an irreducible character $\eta$ of a symplectic group or an orthogonal group.
+\end{prop*} We also have analogous results for dual pair $(\Sp_{2n},\SO_{2n'+1})$ (\cf.~Theorem~\ref{0502} and Proposition~\ref{0803}).
+Therefore, the description of general Howe correspondence for dual pair of a symplectic group and an orthogonal group is now completely obtained.

+For a dual pair $(\rmU_n,\rmU_{n'})$ of two unitary groups the above results also hold and are known by Aubert-Michel-Rouquier in \cite{amr}.
+The main difference between the correspondence for $(\rmU_n,\rmU_{n'})$ and the correspondences for $(\Sp_{2n},\rmO^\epsilon_{2n'})$ or $(\Sp_{2n},\SO_{2n'+1})$ is that all irreducible unipotent characters of unitary groups are uniform (i.e., can be written as linear combinations of Deligne-Lusztig virtual characters) but $\omega^\psi_{\Sp_{2n},\rmO^\epsilon_{2n'}}$, $\omega^\psi_{\Sp_{2n},\SO_{2n'+1}}$ and most of irreducible characters of a symplectic group or an orthogonal group are not.
+Therefore we need to make more efforts to characterize carefully an irreducible character from its uniform projection.
-Note that it is shown in \cite{pan-finite-unipotent} that the decomposition of $\omega^\sharp_{\bfG,\bfG'}$ in \cite{srinivasan} is still true without assuming that the order of $\bff_q$ is large enough.
-Therefore the above two theorems and the proposition in Subsection~\ref{0103} hold for any finite field of odd characteristic.

-In the following, we have two applications of our main results: the \emph{(non-)preservation principle} of finite Howe correspondence, and the notion of \emph{pseudo-unipotent characters} (of a symplectic group).